 That’s why I’m sharing these, because all kids should get to read them.
-Here are my top 10 all-time favorite Caldecott winners that every kid will love to read, too.
+Here are my top 10 all-time favorite Caldecott award books children will love to read, too.

 I absolutely loved this book.
 At first glance, you may think it’s a doorstop.
 The book is a thick one and kids may think it’s way too long to finish.
 However, every other page is a beautifully illustrated drawing that tells the story in picture form, too.